 2. Skyteam’s Round the World Ticket

 The next airline alliance in terms of size is SkyTeam, with its 19 airline members.
-The big North American name that you’ll notice on their list is Delta, as well as AeroMexico.
+The big North American names you’ll notice on their list are Delta and AeroMexico.
 They are well-connected to Europe thanks to their partnership with Air France and KLM among others.

 SkyTeam also has a dedicated webpage for tickets around the world, which they also refer to as Round the World Tickets.
 Its Round the World Planner advertises 1150 destinations in 175 countries.

 Rules are very similar to what we have seen previously: travel must begin and end in the same country, it must include one transatlantic flight and one transpacific, and various rules about stops and fare types.
-The minimum trip duration is 10 days, and the maximum is one year.
+The minimum trip duration is 10 days and a one-year maximum.

-You might find SkyTeam’s booking and information site a bit more difficult to navigate than that of Star Alliance.
+You might find SkyTeam’s booking and information site more difficult to navigate than Star Alliance’s.
 Their Round the World Planner page, where you’ll find the various rules and conditions, is written in language that some might consider best suited for professional travel agents.

-There are several rules about stops based on “World Areas”, conditions based on your fare type, and more industry lingo that the average traveler doesn’t know.
+There are several rules about stops based on “World Areas”, conditions based on your fare type, and more industry jargon that the average traveler doesn’t know.

 Further, a good portion of the page lists entry codes for travel agents to input into booking systems; and you can more than likely just ignore that if you aren’t a professional.

-One of the main differences you’ll find when searching tickets on SkyTeam is the fact that you will need to enter your requested trip itinerary manually, along with your contact information, and be contacted in one to three business days for a personalized quote.
+One of the main differences you’ll find when searching tickets on SkyTeam is that you will need to manually enter your requested trip itinerary, along with your contact information, and be contacted in one to three business days for a personalized quote.

-I am not a huge fan of this process for several reasons, personally.
-For one, the point of searching for such a complicated itinerary like this on the internet in the first place is for simplicity, flexibility, and speed.
+I am not a huge fan of this process for several reasons.
+For one, the point of searching for such a complicated itinerary like this on the internet in the first place is simplicity, flexibility, and speed.

-Waiting for someone to reach out to me in a few days defeats the purpose of that.
-Second, having to type out my destinations and dates manually, rather than choose as I type and select on a calendar, is just plain frustrating.
+Waiting for someone to contact me in a few days defeats that purpose.
+Second, having to manually type out my destinations and dates rather than choose as I type and select on a calendar is frustrating.

 However, overcoming these challenges can still land you a lucrative around the world ticket.
-SkyTeam’s network reaches across the globe and the coordination on a single ticket will lower the price.
+SkyTeam’s network reaches the globe, and the coordination on a single ticket will lower the price.

 You will also earn miles on your airline of choice for the entire journey for use on free tickets or upgrades on your next trip.
-Finally, SkyTeam offers a good level of flexibility on changes for these tickets and includes at least one free bag.
+Finally, SkyTeam offers flexibility on changes for these tickets and includes at least one free bag.